-Construction and diameter
+2. Construction and Diameter

 This number is usually followed by a letter, which indicates the construction of the tyre (R for radial, B for belted, D for diagonal…) and the diameter of the wheel in inches.

 Next to the diameter we find the load index.
 A tyre’s load index indicates its maximum loading capacity when it has the right inflation pressure.

 For instance, a tyre with a speed symbol “Q” is equivalent to a speed of 160 Km/h, and if the symbol is “H”, the recommended speed would be 210 km/h.

-M+S Symbol (Severe Snow Conditions)
+4. M+S Symbol (Severe Snow Conditions)